danmwallace/ansible_microsoft_tools/readme.md

 location: "{{ azure_location }}"
 ```

 Write down the above as you will use them later.
-See the *Running the playbooks* section for how to use these.
+See the *Using the playbooks* section for how to use these.

 ## Step 1.2: Microsoft Defender for Endpoint on Linux (Role: ansible_mde)